Advantages and disadvantages of limited companies

 Section 24 doesn’t apply

-Firstly, and one of the main reasons many landlords use limited companies is better taxation of mortgage interest, aka Section 24, as mentioned previously.
+Firstly, and one of the main reasons many landlords use limited companies is better taxation of mortgage interest, aka Section 24, as mentioned in the previous chapter.
 A limited company can offset 100% of the mortgage interest, reducing profits and the amount of tax paid.

 Better taxation for higher rate taxpayers